FullCycleRoid/new-recipe/README.md

-# Racipe app API
+# Racipe app is a simple implementation of API endpoints for maintain model objects.
+App is using token authentication scheme and custom user model.
+Also endpoints view, custom user model and token authentication mechanism covered by test using APIClient.

 ## ENDPOINTS

-Authentication scheme works by token authentication
+Authentication scheme works using token authentication

 #### Next endpoints provide all ModelViewSet actions
 **Users list and create**